Compulsory purchase laws in Scotland: Rules

-Human Rights Considerations
+Human rights considerations

 As the United Kingdom is a signatory of the European Convention of Human Rights (ECHR), and have introduced the ECHR into UK law under the Human Rights Act 1998.
-Under Article 1 of Protocol 1 to the Convention:"Every natural or legal person is entitled to the peaceful enjoyment of his possessions.
+Under Article 1 of Protocol 1 to the Convention:

+"Every natural or legal person is entitled to the peaceful enjoyment of his possessions.
 No one shall be deprived of his possessions except in the public interest and subject to the conditions provided for by law and by the general principles of international law.

-The preceding provisions shall not, however, in any way impair the right of a State to enforce such laws as it deems necessary to control the use of property in accordance with the general interest or to secure the payment of taxes or other contributions or penalties."Therefore, landowners in Scotland are protected under the right to property from compulsory purchase of land except in accordance with the law.
+The preceding provisions shall not, however, in any way impair the right of a State to enforce such laws as it deems necessary to control the use of property in accordance with the general interest or to secure the payment of taxes or other contributions or penalties."

+Therefore, landowners in Scotland are protected under the right to property from compulsory purchase of land except in accordance with the law.
 Where the state does exercise compulsory purchase, compensation must be paid.
 The exercise of compulsory purchase powers are also subject to UK administrative law.

 A full discussion of human rights considerations in Scottish compulsory purchase can be found in Chapter 3 of the Scottish Law Commission's Discussion Paper of Compulsory Purchase (2014, SLC DP No: 159), available online.

 Reform

 On 17 December 2014, the Scottish Law Commission (SLC) published a Discussion Paper, Discussion Paper of Compulsory Purchase (2014, SLC DP No: 159), on reform of the law of compulsory purchase.
 This was welcomed by the legal profession and other compulsory purchase practitioners who had argued that the current legislative framework is outdated.
 The discussion paper's view on the current law of compulsory purchase runs to 322 pages, but is succinctly summarised in the SLC's news release:"The essential problem is that the law on compulsory purchase is largely set out in legislation passed between the middle of the nineteenth century and the middle of the twentieth century.
 It is accordingly largely out of date.
 This Discussion Paper sets out the current law on the matter, and asks questions about how it could be improved.
 It also deals with the question of compensation, with a view to ensuring that the owner of property receives proper recompense for his or her loss.
 The Paper suggests that there should be a new statute setting out the law so that everyone involved – public authorities, practitioners and landowners – can see clearly how the system works."
 The Discussion Paper can be viewed on the Scottish Law Commission's website.
 Following its publication, the Scottish Law Commission opened a consultation on its proposals for reform, closing on 19 June 2015.
 The responses to this consultation were collated and compiled into a report, which was submitted to the Scottish Government on 22 September 2016.
-To date, no further action has been taken by the Scottish Government.
+As of 2020, no further action has been taken by the Scottish Government.